 Atlantic Crab Resource Users Network (ACRUNET)

-The NFFO is part of the Atlantic Crab Resources Users Network (ACRUNET), a project to support and promote the brown crab industry.
+The NFFO was part of the Atlantic Crab Resources Users Network (ACRUNET), a project to support and promote the brown crab industry.
 The project includes 15 different partners from across the UK, Ireland, France, Spain and Portugal.

 The brown crab catching sector is concentrated mainly in the UK, Ireland and France, but France and Spain play a huge role in the distribution and buying of brown crab once it is landed.
 Processing and value adding activities are spread across the whole region.